Cray-HPE/docs-csm/operations/node_management/Remove_a_Liquid-Cooled_Cabinet_from_a_System.md

     done
     ```

-### 5. Cleanup HMS hardware inventory
+### 5. Cleanup HMS hardware inventory and ethernet interfaces

-Remove all remaining hardware inventory entries associated with the cabinet.
+Remove all remaining hardware inventory entries and ethernet interfaces associated with the cabinet.

 1. (`ncn-mw#`) Set the cabinet xname.